 We have limited financial resources.
-We had negative operating cash flow for the year ended December 31, 2018.
 If we are unable to raise additional capital, we may be unable to complete the planned expansion of our business on our preferred timeline.

-We have limited financial resources and had negative operating cash flow for the year ended December 31, 2018.
-Because of our negative cash flow from continued operations, our reliance on external sources of funding, and our cumulative deficit, we have noted in our audited consolidated financial statements for the fiscal year ended December 31, 2018, and for prior periods, that there is uncertainty about our ability to continue as a going concern.
+We have limited financial resources.
+Because of our reliance on external sources of funding, and our cumulative deficit, we have noted in our audited consolidated financial statements for the fiscal year ended December 31, 2019, and for prior periods, that there is uncertainty about our ability to continue as a going concern.